DistributedCollective/bidirectional-fastbtc/packages/fastbtc-contracts/README.md

 The main contracts are:

 - [FastBTCBridge](contracts/FastBTCBridge.sol): The main contract.
 Accepts rBTC transfers from users and transfer state updates from federators.
-Can be managed by admins and paused (new transfers disabled) or freezed by addresses with the righ roles.
+Can be managed by admins and paused (new transfers disabled) or freezed (federator actions disabled too) by addresses with the righ roles.
 - [FastBTCAccessControl](contracts/FastBTCAccessControl.sol): Controls user roles and validates federator signatures.
   The contract is deployed as its own instance and used by both FastBTCBridge and BTCAddressValidator.
   The supported roles are: